anandu06dev/ng4StarterKit/README.md

 A view model repository in the frontend design system has many advantages:

-- Separating concerns of each data model
+- Separating concerns of each data model and the provider API
 - No eventual consistency
 - Unidirectional data flow
 - Easily composing multiple API endoints
 - Immutable view models complies with the `.onPush` strategy
 - Sort and filter functions can be detached from template pipes (https://angular.io/guide/styleguide#do-not-add-filtering-and-sorting-logic-to-pipes)
 - Storing UI state on the server side
-- Much better unit testing
+- Much better testing

 **» Projection patterns**<br/>